-2. By a vote to disfellowship.
+2. By a vote to remove from church membership.

-There may be cases where the offense is not considered by the church to be so serious as to warrant the extreme course of disfellowshipping the offending member, yet it may be sufficiently serious to call for an expression of disapproval.
+There may be cases where the offense is not considered by the church to be so serious as to warrant the extreme course of removing the offending member from church membership, yet it may be sufficiently serious to call for an expression of disapproval.
 Such disapproval may be expressed by a vote of censure.